Be a hunger-fighting hero.

 Can I bring food to donate?

 Of course, we welcome that!
-We always appreciate donations of tuna and peanut butter or other healthy items as seen on our website here.
-If you are interested in coordinating a food drive, click here for more info.
+We always appreciate donations of tuna and peanut butter or other suggested items.
+If you are interested in coordinating a food drive, check out our Give Food section.

 Can children volunteer?

 Yes!
 For children 13 and under (not yet in high school), they can volunteer with parents or guardians helping package toilet paper or clip and organize coupons.
 For children 14 and older (in high school), they can volunteer without a parent or guardian in our warehouse helping sort through donations or stock shelves.

 Do you accept people who need to do community service?